bacalhau-project/bacalhau/docs/running-node/storage-providers.md

 ### Estuary

-[Estuary](https://estuary.tech/) gives us an easy to use API for adding content to both IPFS and Filecoin.
+[Estuary](https://estuary.tech/) gives an accessible API for adding content to both IPFS and Filecoin.

 You can configure your bacalhau node to use Estuary by passing the `--estuary-api-key` argument to the `serve` command: